Nannotax3 - ntax_cenozoic - Prinsiaceae Nannotax3 - ntax_cenozoic - Prinsiaceae

 This taxon: Placoliths with R-units forming the lower layer of proximal shield, inner tube and middle tube; V-units forming an upper layer to the proximal shield, outermost tube and the distal shield.
 In LM they display a dark outer cycle and brighter inner cycle.
 Central-area structures are conjunct, formed from the R-units.

-Farinacci & Howe catalog pages: Prinsiaceae [no catalog entry yet]
+Farinacci & Howe catalog pages: Prinsiaceae *

 Morphology: